Project Setup

 var number: Int? = // …

-s might be useful whenever null
+However, Options might be useful whenever null values are not allowed,

-e.g. RxJava 2.x Observable
+e.g. RxJava 2.x Observable.

 Either